CS 3110 Fall 2019 Syllabus

 But penalties and policies aren’t the purpose of the course.
 So we’ve factored them out into the following documents.
 You should read them once to know what’s expected of you.
 After that, we hope you never need to consult them again.

 Accommodations and Mental Health

 Your mental health is important.
 If there are struggles you are facing, we hope that you seek help; we have listed several resources on the bottom of this page.
 The professor is happy to have a private conversation with you—just drop by, no appointment necessary—if you ever just need to talk.

-If you need accommodations in this course for reasons of mental health, there are three ways to make that happen.
-The first and primary way is for Student Disability Services (SDS) to issue a letter on your behalf.
-The second is for your college’s advising staff to issue a Request for Academic Consideration on your behalf.
-The third is for a health care professional to write a letter on your behalf.
-All requests for exceptions to course policies need to be justified in one of those three ways, or something equivalent to them.
+If you need ongoing accommodations in this course for reasons of mental health, there are three ways to make that happen.
+The first is for Student Disability Services (SDS) to issue a letter on your behalf.
+The second is for your college’s advising staff to issue a Request for Academic Consideration on your behalf (which might be based on you asking your CAPS counselor to contact your college advising staff).
+The third is for a private health care professional to write a letter on your behalf.
+Note that Cornell Health will usually decline to write letters, but will instead to prefer to work through your college advising staff.

 Accommodation requests need to be made as soon as possible, so that there is time to work out the logistics.
-Last-minute accommodation requests (such as, “I can’t submit this assignment by tomorrow” or “I can’t take the exam tomorrow”) are very problematic and will be evaluated carefully against the guidance provided by SDS and (as appropriate) your SDS counselor.
+Last-minute accommodation requests (such as, “I can’t submit this assignment by tomorrow” or “I can’t take the exam tomorrow”) due to procrastination are very problematic.

 Tips for Success